saulh1207/Give-a-Man-a-Phish/README.md

 - The Jupyter notebook houses our compiled results, however, the R code was also attached for reference.
 - We created a Logistic regression with 92% accuracy in both R and Python.

+## Collaborators
+This project was created by Saul Hernandez (myself), Jack Valian, and Andrew Masur